Does Whole Foods Take EBT? (Yes, Here’s What You Need to Know)

 Whole Foods customers can’t get enough of their top-rated healthy food options and a large variety of brands to choose from.
 All of these natural food options can be expensive, though.
 But before you lose hope, continue reading to learn whether or not Whole Foods accepts EBT.

-However, there are ways around buying Whole Foods products online with EBT.
 Continue reading to learn all you need to know about using SNAP/EBT benefits at Whole Foods.

 Hi, thanks for reaching out regarding our accepted form of payment.
 Yes.
 All of our US Whole Foods Market stores accept electronic food stamp (EBT) cards.
 We hope to welcome you in soon.— Whole Foods Market (@WholeFoods) March 16, 2021

 Using an EBT card at Whole Foods is quick and easy.
 You don’t even have to separate your grocery items from your non-grocery items.
 The machine does it for you.
 All you have to do to use your EBT at Whole Foods is swipe the card.

 After that, you can easily choose between paying with your SNAP/EBT benefits or paying with your Cash account.

 For example, if you want to make two transactions, swipe and choose your SNAP/EBT card to pay for the groceries.
 Then, pay for the remaining items with your Cash account.

 However, the receipt will not tell you the balance left on your card, so you will have to be mindful of this before paying for your items.